clavery/dwre-tools/README.md

 - Use the data in the `testdata` directory to simulate existing projects (i.e. migration directories and XML files).
 Use the `setUp` and `tearDown` methods to copy to a temporary directory for testing live filesystem affecting code.
 - The quickest and most informative way to run tests is to use `pytest` directly and use verbose mode: `pytest --pyargs dwre_tools -v`.

-## Todo

-- Abstract sessions for all commands to better support session management (SSL, etc)
-- Proper logging instead of print statements w/ "disable color if not a TTY"

 ## Notes

 ### Running Against Staging Server (Two Factor Auth)